Maryan23/API-Development-and-Documentation/frontend/README.md

   "questions": [
     {
       "id": 1,
-      "question": "This is a question",
+      "question": "This is the question",
-      "answer": "This is an answer",
+      "answer": "This is it's answer",
       "difficulty": 5,
       "category": 2
     }
   ],
-  "totalQuestions": 100,
+  "totalQuestions": 10,
   "categories": {
     "1": "Science",
     "2": "Art",